rezaAmiri123/test-microservice/README.md

 Hi everyone<br/>
 This is a test project about implementing a library <br/>
-There are three services here <br/>
-user service that going to handle user<br/> library service and message service <br/>
 some technologies have been used in this project<br/>

 [Kafka](https://github.com/segmentio/kafka-go) as messages broker<br/>